Short Itinerary for Annapurna Base Camp Trek:

 - Day 01: Arrive in Kathmandu and stay at a hotel

-- Day 13: Fly back to Kathmandu, sightseeing and exploration day.
+- Day 12: Fly back to Kathmandu and explore the city.
 Stay at hotel

-- Day 15: Final Departure transfer to airport 3 hours before your flight schedule
+- Day 13: Final Departure transfer to the airport 3 hours before your flight schedule

 Day 01: Arrive in Kathmandu

 Arrive at the Tribhuvan International Airport & check in to the hotel.
 The rest of the afternoon is free until the evening when you'll enjoy a welcome drink with your guide and introduce each other.
 Overnight in Kathmandu.

 Day 02: Fly to Pokhara, Drive to Ulleri, Trek to Ghorepani

 Attitude: 1,040 m (3,412 ft) / 2,850 m (9,350 ft)

 Travel Distance / Duration: 20 km / 1 hour